Never Have I Ever (TV series): Plot

 Paxton doesn't refer to Devi as his girlfriend, and publicly refuses her when she asks him to the dance, which makes Devi think that he is using her.
 They later talk, and Paxton says that they cannot date publicly because Devi cheated on him.
-Devi agrees to privately date him, but she later changes her mind and breaks up with him.
+Devi agrees to privately date him, but she later changes her mind and breaks up with him because that is what her dad would have wanted her to do.
 Paxton realizes his mistake and goes to the dance with Devi, apologizing to her.
 The two begin to date publicly, but Devi starts to feel insecure due to others gossiping about them.
-And hooks up with Ben, When Paxton has a friendly reconciliation with a girl he wronged in the past, Devi's insecurity turns to jealousy, causing Paxton to break up with her.
+When Paxton has a friendly reconciliation with a girl he wronged in the past, Devi's insecurity turns to jealousy, causing Paxton to break up with her.

+In the beginning of junior year, Devi finds out that Paxton has a new girlfriend, and Paxton thinks that Devi is really sad about him moving on so quickly.
+Devi later goes to a birthday party and her mom tells her to take her friend's son, Des, there because he has no friends.
+Devi is expecting Des will be a complete dork at the party, but is actually surprised as they get along and start dating without their mothers knowing.
+Paxton realizes that Devi has moved on and they are both in good relationships.
+Soon, Des’s mom, Ryah, finds out about Devi and Des dating and Nalini approves of them being together.
+Fabiola and Aneesa also start dating after Fabiola stood up for Aneesa and proved that she deserved someone better than Ben.
+Devi is really excited for her new relationship with Des, but Des’s mom tells Des to break up with Devi because she “has too many problems”.
+Devi finds out about this and Nalini stands up to Ryah and tells her that Devi does not have problems.
+Nalini helps Devi with her breakup.
+Paxton decides to breakup with Phoebe and Fabiola and Aneesa break up when they realize things are too awkward for them.